34.5 Half-Cycle Correction (HCC)

 Real processes occur in continuous time, with transitions and other events occurring throughout an interval of time.
 However, a Markov process occurs as a discrete sequence of snapshots, which can lead to over counting Markov rewards.

 Consider the simple example of life expectancy in a simple model with health states Alive and Dead.
 In each cycle, some portion of the cohort is alive and accumulates 1 life year.
-In reality, however, deaths will occur halfway through a cycle on average.
-So, someone that dies during a cycle should lose half of the reward they received at the beginning of the cycle (e.g., -0.5 years of life expectancy in a one-year cycle length model).
+In reality, however, deaths will occur on average halfway through a cycle.
+So, someone who dies during a cycle should lose half of the reward they received at the beginning of the cycle (e.g., -0.5 years of life expectancy in a one-year cycle length model).

 To perform half-cycle correction: